Why Do I Feel Bloated All the Time?

 Be careful because sparkling water can also cause the sensation of an inflamed abdomen even though it doesn’t contain any sugar.

-Eating too much or too little fiber
+Eating too much or too little fiber can make you feel bloated all the time

 A lack of fiber is associated with constipation (and the bloating it causes), but you shouldn’t eat too much of it either.